DexxterGWM/HTScript/README.md

 ```
 <br>

-### **opened this Repo for open-test, I'm not sure about the way/where that I'll keep this script (there's a chance of deletion).
+### **opened this Repo for open-test, I'm not sure about the way/where that I'll keep this script (there's a chance of exclusion).